Jack DeJohnette

 June 1978 / ECM

-Almost a dream sequence of music, a hazy continuum with the instruments at once in focus and out of reach, and with the performances simultaneously earthbound and suspended in mid air.
+Almost a dream sequence of music, a hazy continuum with the instruments at once in focus and out of reach, the performances simultaneously earthbound and suspended in mid air.
 This quartet record is where the already-seasoned DeJohnette really came into his own, playing around the pulse with much individuality.
-His rhythm partner is bassist Eddie Gomez, whose bouncy lines fit neatly against Jack’s drumming style.
-Guitarist John Abercrombie opts for a clean, reverb-encased sound and trumpeter Lester Bowie completes the quartet with piercing melodic shards.
-"Bayou Fever" is indeed feverish, a floating groove topped by Bowie's lonesome theme call.
+His rhythm partner is bassist Eddie Gomez, whose bouncy lines fit neatly against Jack’s drums.
+Guitarist John Abercrombie opts for a clean sound and trumpeter Lester Bowie completes the quartet.
+“Bayou Fever” is indeed feverish, a floating groove topped by Bowie’s lonesome theme call.
 More mood than tune, it boils up from team chemistry rather than written-down prescriptions.
-The same could be said for "Where or Wayne," an exploration wherein the melodic cues are somewhat overshadowed by the atmosphere from which they emerge.
+The same can be said for “Where or Wayne”, an exploration wherein the melodic cues are somewhat overshadowed by the atmosphere from which they emerge.
 Jack’s turvy backbeat on this piece is a treat.
 The dream-state is intensified in the last three tracks, two of which are light on propulsion and drift gently.
-The free improv "One Handed Woman" dashes around and finally settles on urban swing with overdubbed handclaps and the vocalized, non sequitur title refrain.
-The music isn't really fusion by standard definition, but you could call it a progressive jazz album, one that blueprints a possible future for improvisational concerns.
+The free improv “One Handed Woman” dashes around and finally settles on urban swing with overdubbed handclaps and the vocalized title refrain.
+New Directions isn’t really fusion by standard definition, but you could call it a progressive jazz album, one that blueprints a possible future.
 The sound of the quartet is seductive, too - three-fourths acoustic clarity, buffered by Abercrombie’s warm electricity and given extra space by the recording.

 New Directions - In Europe